Raicuparta/ditching-facebook-friends-with-js/README.md

-# Ditching unfunny friends with Facebook data and React
+# Ditching useless friends with Facebook data and JavaScript

 Friendships are hard to maintain.
 So much energy is wasted maintaining friendships that might not actually provide any tangible returns.
 I find myself thinking "Sure I've known her since kindergarten, she introduced me to my wife, and let me crash at her place for 6 months when I was evicted, but is this *really* a worthwhile friendship?".

-That's why I've decided to get rid of at least half of my friends, and just keep the useful ones going forward.

-But how do I decide which friends to keep and which to ditch?
-What's the criteria?
+I need to decide which friends to ditch.
+But what's the criteria?
 Looks?
 Intelligence?
 Money?

 After a long debate with myself I reached a conclusion: sense of humor.
-I like funny stuff, so I should keep the funniest friends and get rid of everyone who bums me out.
+I should keep the funniest friends and get rid of everyone who bums me out.
 Plus, laughter is the best medicine, so there will be some health benefits.

-The next question is how do I measure funny?
 Surely, sense of humor is subjective.
 There's no way to benchmark it empirically, right? **WRONG**.
 There is one surefire way to way to gauge sense of humor: *the amount of laughing emoji reactions received on Facebook Messenger.*

 ![And the bartender said "why the long face" lmao.
 12 laughing emoji reactions.](https://i.imgur.com/ztbplsK.png)